pzelnip/www.codependentcodr.com/content/m1-initial-impressions.md

 ## In Summary

 This machine is awesome.
-It's expensive (as all Macs are), but is crazy fast, and (once you get rid of all your Intel apps) sips battery very lightly.
+It's expensive (as all Macs are), but is super fast, and (once you get rid of all your Intel apps) sips battery very lightly.